-While some of my clients are unsure about the ongoing fees in my Continued Success Program (which I understand), I’ve worked very hard to ensure that it’s packed with value.
+While some of my clients are unsure about the ongoing fees for my Website Management services (which I understand), I’ve worked very hard to ensure that it’s packed with value.

 Everything you read in this article is covered for you if you enroll.
 In fact, it was specifically built with you in mind.
 Built to ensure that your investment is well taken care of and so that you don’t have to stop down each day, week, month, and year to take care of it yourself.